phibenz/robustness_comparison_vit_mlp-mixer_cnn/README.md

 ## Black-box attack
 * Query-based
 * Transfer-based

-For the white-box attacks you can run the corresponding script.
+For the black-box attacks you can run the corresponding script.

 ### Boundary attack
 `bash ./experiments/attack_boundary.sh`